Human Services: Pre-Social Work Option - Formerly Social Work Option – Major #7633

 The Child in Society: A Social Problems Approach

-Explores personal and social aspects contributing to the relationships and social problems facing children: socialization, the dysfunctional family, abuse, deprivation, disabilities and special needs, drugs, delinquency and sexuality.
+This course explores personal and social aspects contributing to the relationships and social problems facing children.
+Some of the topics covered include socialization, the dysfunctional family, abuse, deprivation, disabilities and special needs, drugs, delinquency and sexuality.
+This course examines the social problems children face and how these problems affect them, their families, and society as a whole.
 (A, CSU)

 Lifespan Development